-Section 1 addresses the content areas of Codes, Building Systems, Construction Standards and Contract Administration.
+Section 1 addresses the content areas of Codes, Building Systems, Construction Standards, and Contract Administration.
 Candidates are given 3½ hours to complete Section 1.

-Section 2 addresses the content areas of Design Application, Project Coordination and Professional Practice.
+Section 2 addresses the content areas of Design Application, Project Coordination, and Professional Practice.
 Candidates are given 3½ hours to complete Section 2.

-These sections are completed on scannable answer sheets where candidates fill in the circle of their answer.
+These sections are completed on answer sheets where candidates fill in the circle of their answer.
 These sheets are electronically scanned and scored by computer on a standardized scale of 200 to 800, with the passing point anchored at 500.

 Practicum (Section 3)

 Section 3 requires candidates to produce several design solutions.
 Candidates are given a series of unique exercises covering Space Planning, Lighting Design, Egress, Life Safety, Restroom [Washroom] Design, Systems Integration and Millwork Design.
-All candidates for a given test date receive the same exercises.
-The exercises require candidates to interpret a program into schematics, produce plan drawings and develop appropriate specifications and schedules.
+All candidates on a given test date receive the same exercises.
+The exercises require candidates to interpret a program into schematics, produce plan drawings, and develop appropriate specifications and schedules.
 Work products must address codes and the principles of universal design.